 Smart Grid Interoperability Panel

 NIST created the SGIP as a public-private partnership to support NIST in developing the Framework and Roadmap for Smart Grid Interoperability Standards.
-The SGIP was formed in December 2009 and has grown to over 750 member organizations and over 1,900 individual participants.
-The Secretariat provides management oversight and technical direction for the current SGIP administrator contract.
-Secretariat staff holds leadership positions in various standing committees and working groups including the Testing and Certification Committee, the Program Management Office, and Domain Expert Working Groups.
-In addition, the NIST National Coordinator for Smart Grid Interoperability serves as ex-officio member on the SGIP Governing Board.
+The SGIP was formed in December 2009 and grew to over 750 member organizations and over 1,900 individual participants.
+The Secretariat provided management oversight and technical direction for the SGIP administrator contract.
+Secretariat staff held leadership positions in various standing committees and working groups including the Testing and Certification Committee, the Program Management Office, and Domain Expert Working Groups.
+In addition, the NIST National Coordinator for Smart Grid Interoperability served as ex-officio member on the SGIP Governing Board.

-As the SGIP is maturing, NIST is supporting the development and implementation of a business sustainment plan for transitioning the SGIP 1.0 to a primarily privately supported legal entity, SGIP 2.0.
+As the SGIP matured, NIST supported the development and implementation of a business sustainment plan for transitioning the SGIP 1.0 to a primarily privately supported legal entity, SGIP 2.0.
+This transition was completed by April 2013.
 Since smart grid interoperability standards and testing and certification will continue to evolve and require significant ongoing stakeholder coordination, this new business sustainment plan will ensure that the SGIP and its functions will be appropriately supported by the private sector into the future.
-The SGIP will continue to be an important component of the program since it serves as an important avenue for collaboration among smart grid stakeholders and a key way to accelerate smart grid development and deployment.
+The SGIP will continue to be an important component of the program because it serves as an important avenue for collaboration among smart grid stakeholders and a key way to accelerate smart grid development and deployment.
+NIST and SGIP signed a cooperative agreement, effective April 1, 2013, that provides funds to SGIP and supports a collaborative relationship and key technical activities to advance smart grid interoperability in partnership with the smart grid community.
 The Secretariat will continue to support the SGIP and to play leadership roles in the SGIP through our technical contributions on committees and working groups.
-This would help to ensure that the SGIP will transition without losing momentum of its operation.
+This would help to ensure that the SGIP will transition without losing momentum of its operation

 Smart Grid Measurement Science Program Development and Management